 ECSS-E-ST-20_0020122

-The solar spectrum for near-Earth and lunar missions, shall be in conformance with the “Sun simulator and calibration procedures” of ECSS-E-ST-20-08.
+Computation of solar array power shall be based on measurements at cell level performed in accordance with the requirements of clause 10 of ECSS-E-ST-20-08.

 ECSS-E-ST-20_0020123

-The model used for the computation of the IV curve of the solar cell shall be validated by test on the specific solar cell type for the mission.
+The model used for the computation of the I(V) curve of the solar cell shall be validated by test on the specific solar cell type for the mission in conditions representative of the expected domain of operation.

+Representative conditions are, for example, illumination, temperature or SAA.

 ECSS-E-ST-20_0020124

-I-V solar cells characteristics shall be computed in BOL and EOL conditions at maximum and minimum operating temperatures according to the mission profile.
+I(V) solar cells characteristics shall be computed in BOL and EOL conditions at maximum and minimum operating temperatures according to the mission profile.

 ECSS-E-ST-20_0020125

-The EOL solar cell IV curve shall be measured at the temperatures specified in 5.5.3c after irradiation with particles(electrons and protons) in conformance with the “Electron irradiation” test for “Bare solar cells” specified in ECSS-E-ST-20-08, and agreed with the customer.
+The EOL solar cell I(V) curve shall be derived from measurements performed at the temperatures specified in 5.5.3c after irradiation with particles in conformance with the “Electron irradiation” and “Proton irradiation” tests for “Bare solar cells” specified in ECSS-E-ST-20-08 clause 7, and agreed with the customer.

+The irradiated particles can either electrons or protons.
+The irradiation particles can be electrons or protons, chosen in order to facilitate the calculation of degradation, ideally using the particle type that dominates the degradation during the mission.

 ECSS-E-ST-20_0020126

 The forward voltage of the string blocking diode (if present) shall be computed: